Trade secret: Value

 Trade secrets are an important, but invisible component of a company's intellectual property (IP).
-Their contribution to a company's value, measured as its market capitalization, can be major.
+Their contribution to a company's value can be major.
 Being invisible, that contribution is hard to measure.
 Still, research shows that changes in trade secrets laws affect business spending on R&D and patents.
 This research provides indirect evidence of the value of trade secrecy.